ST. ELIZABETH SETON

 Guidelines Regarding Eulogies

 • We strongly encourage eulogies to be given at the wake or reception instead of the funeral Mass.
-In this way, they are most fitting and less time-constrained.
+In this way, they are most fitting, may have a larger audience, and are less time-constrained.

 • If the family desires, we allow for one 5-minute eulogy to take place after reception of Holy Communion during the funeral Mass.